rexlabsio/smokescreen-laravel-php/README.md

     // Set the default namespace for resolving transformers when
     // they are not explicitly provided.
     'transformer_namespace' => 'App\Transformers',

+    // Override the default serializer to be used.
+    // If not specified - the Smokescreen DefaultSerializer will be used.
+    'default_serializer' => null,

     // Set the default request parameter key which is parsed for
     // the list of includes.